-Weekly, monthly or quarterly newsletters are essential to keep the audience informed or entertained, or to persuade them to take particular action, such as to buy company products.
+Weekly, monthly, or quarterly newsletters are essential to keeping your audience informed, entertained, or persuaded to take a particular action, such as buying your company’s products.

 Table of Content

 i) Newsletters attract attention as they are focused, short pieces of information, hence, bringing more visitors to your website.